MatthewJones517/numfacts/README.md

 https://rapidapi.com/divad12/api/numbers-1s

 A functioning version of the program can be found in the /bin folder.
 Otherwise you'll need to sign up for an API key using the link above.
+Add it to the Constants/APIConstants.cs file.